RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Analysis and Results

 \subsubsection{Model pruning comparisons: OOF-strict vs. randomized pruning}

-Model pruning strategies were compared across OOF-strict and randomized variants (Gaussian noise factors applied to OOF performance scores at each ensembling level: light randomization $\lambda = 0.05$, moderate randomization $\lambda = 0.10$) in both binary and multi-class classification using linear mixed models.
+In an ablation analysis of the pruning mechanism, OOF-strict pruning was compared with randomized variants in which Gaussian noise was injected into OOF performance scores at each level (light randomization, $\lambda = 0.05$; moderate randomization, $\lambda = 0.10$) in both binary and multi-class classification using linear mixed models.
 All reported $p$-values are Holm-corrected.
-In the binary setting, pruning effects were statistically significant ($F(2, 18) = 5.401$, $p = .015$).
-Post-hoc tests indicated that both randomized variants yielded higher performance than OOF-strict: light randomization showed a significant improvement (mean diff. = $+0.003$, $z = -3.268$, $p = .003$; 88.08 ± 2.12\% vs.\ 88.40 ± 1.72\%), while moderate randomization showed a non-significant trend in the same direction (mean diff. = $+0.002$, $z = -1.934$, $p = .106$; 88.08 ± 2.12\% vs.\ 88.27 ± 1.63\%).
-No significant difference was observed between the two randomized conditions (mean diff. = $+0.001$, $z = 1.334$, $p = .182$; 88.27 ± 1.63\% vs.\ 88.40 ± 1.72\%).
-In the multi-class setting, results showed a robust pruning effect ($F(2, 18) = 26.986$, $p < .001$).
-Both light and moderate randomization significantly outperformed OOF-strict (mean diff. = $+0.004$, $z = -7.135$, $p < .001$; 93.29 ± 0.98\% vs.\ 93.67 ± 1.08\%, and mean diff. = $+0.001$, $z = -5.083$, $p < .001$; 93.29 ± 0.98\% vs.\ 93.56 ± 0.97\%, respectively).
-Additionally, light randomization yielded slightly higher accuracy than moderate randomization (mean diff. = $+0.001$, $z = 2.052$, $p = .040$; 93.67 ± 1.08\% vs.\ 93.56 ± 0.97\%).
-Performance differences between level-wise and periodic feature selection in binary and multi-class settings are visually depicted in \autoref{fig:featureselectioncomparison}D, with statistical comparisons shown in \autoref{tab:lmm_pruning_oof}.
+In binary classification, a significant pruning effect was observed ($F(2, 18) = 5.401$, $p = .015$).
+Post-hoc tests indicated higher performance for both randomized variants relative to OOF-strict, with light randomization showing a significant improvement (mean diff. = $+0.003$, $z = -3.268$, $p = .003$; 88.08 $\pm$ 2.12\% vs.\ 88.40 $\pm$ 1.72\%) and moderate randomization showing a non-significant trend (mean diff. = $+0.002$, $z = -1.934$, $p = .106$; 88.08 $\pm$ 2.12\% vs.\ 88.27 $\pm$ 1.63\%).
+No significant difference was observed between the two randomized conditions (mean diff. = $+0.001$, $z = 1.334$, $p = .182$; 88.27 $\pm$ 1.63\% vs.\ 88.40 $\pm$ 1.72\%).
+In multi-class classification, a robust pruning effect was observed ($F(2, 18) = 26.986$, $p < .001$), with both light and moderate randomization significantly outperforming OOF-strict (mean diff. = $+0.004$, $z = -7.135$, $p < .001$; 93.29 $\pm$ 0.98\% vs.\ 93.67 $\pm$ 1.08\%, and mean diff. = $+0.001$, $z = -5.083$, $p < .001$; 93.29 $\pm$ 0.98\% vs.\ 93.56 $\pm$ 0.97\%, respectively).
+Light randomization also yielded slightly higher accuracy than moderate randomization (mean diff. = $+0.001$, $z = 2.052$, $p = .040$; 93.67 $\pm$ 1.08\% vs.\ 93.56 $\pm$ 0.97\%).
+These effects are visualized in \autoref{fig:featureselectioncomparison}D, with corresponding statistical results reported in \autoref{tab:lmm_pruning_oof}.